-During HIPPY USA's National Conference, held annually, we recognize a HIPPY staff person at the local, state or national level who demonstrate their commitment to improving the lives of young children and their families with the bi-annual Avima Lombard Awards Gala.
+During HIPPY USA's National Biennial Conference, we recognize a HIPPY staff person at the local, state or national level who demonstrate their commitment to improving the lives of young children and their families with the bi-annual Avima Lombard Awards Gala.

 In 2018, as a part of HIPPY USA's 30th-anniversary celebration, HIPPY launched the Avima Lombard Society, a giving circle for major donors that helps with the long-term sustainability of our work and provides a source of unrestricted funds that are utilized where most needed.

 Adam S. and Clarie M. Kohler

 Eli C. and Linda G. Frank